 Hair color wax is the new trend sweeping the internet – and it’s popular for a reason.
 If you feel like switching up your hair color for a week, weekend, or even just an evening- hair color wax may just be the best way to do it.
 But does hair color wax wash out?

-This saves you going through weeks of that awkward stage as you wait for more permanent hair dye products to slowly leave your hair after multiple washes.
+This saves you from going through weeks of that awkward stage as you wait for more permanent hair dye products to slowly leave your hair after multiple washes.

-As a result, you can switch up your hair color more frequently than you’d otherwise be able.
+As a result, you can usually switch up your hair color more frequently than you’d otherwise be able.

 If you’re new to the idea of hair color wax and intrigued to find out more, read on.